 Planning permission for the development of a factory on a 400-acre site was granted in August 1960.
 Construction began a year later, and the first new employees were recruited in November 1962.
 In the following year production of gearboxes was moved from Luton to Ellesmere Port, with car assembly (of the new Vauxhall Viva) following in June 1964.

 The manufacture of three series of Vauxhall Viva at Ellesmere Port was followed by the assembly of the Chevette, and then the Astra.
-The Vauxhall/Opel Astra/Kadett was first introduced in 1979.
-It is now in its sixth generation, and still in production at Ellesmere Port.
+The Vauxhall/Opel Astra/Kadett was first introduced in 1979, and for the next 43 years, seven generations of the car were produced.

 • Vauxhalls come to “The Port”, Bill Thacker, Stenlake, 2010.